 We know that conducting payroll can be one of the most tedious and time-consuming processes for organizations.
 At Connecteam, we have made it our mission to simplify that process and make it as quick and easy as possible so that you can focus your efforts on what matters the most.
-In this help article, we will walk you through the four key steps to conduct payroll properly and show you how you can save time by implementing a proper payroll process.
+In this help center article, we will walk you through the key steps to conduct payroll properly and show you how you can save time by implementing a proper payroll process.
 The steps are the following:

-- Going over timesheet
+Going over the timesheets

-- Export timesheets for payroll
+Export timesheets for payroll

-Step 2: Approve / Decline requests
+Step 3: Approve / Decline requests

-Step 3: Go Over Timesheets
+Step 4: Go Over Timesheets

 After employees have sent in their requests and you have completed the approval process, it is time to have a final look and look at each employee's timesheet to ensure that everything is correct.
 To do so, go click on the first user on the list to enter their timecard.